zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

 The job of `pipeline_each()` is to pass the bands, one at a time, to a transformation function, like `set_canada_as_country()`.
 After the function has been applied to all the bands, `pipeline_each()` bundles up the transformed bands.
 Then, it passes each one to the next function.

-Let&#8217;s look at the transformation functions.
+Let's look at the transformation functions.

 <pre class="prettyprint">def assoc(_d, key, value):
     from copy import deepcopy